ShakyaAbi/GEI/README.md

 # GEI Website

-A modern, responsive website for the Global Environmental Initiative (GEI) built with React, TypeScript, and Tailwind CSS.
+A modern, responsive website for the Global Envirohealth Institute (GEI) built with React, TypeScript, and Tailwind CSS.

 ## Features